joshwalawender/IQMon/readme.md

 If the image contains a WCS, the module can also compare the WCS coordinates of the central pixel to the pointing coordinates in the image header to determine the pointing error.
 If no WCS is present, the module can also attempt to solve the astrometry in the image using the astrometry.net solver.

-In addition, the software can use SCAMP and SWarp to determine a plate solution which includes distortion parameters and compare the instrumental magnitudes determined by SExtractor to catalog magnitudes to determine the photometric zero point of the image.
+In addition, the software can use SCAMP and SWarp to determine a plate solution which includes distortion parameters and then compare the instrumental magnitudes determined by SExtractor to catalog magnitudes to determine the photometric zero point of the image.

 ## Requirements